hibanejjari/PI-_2025_Equipe_535/README.md

 -> **More Detailed Guides**

 - [Superset Setup](#apache-superset--project-110-guide-windows)
-  Run Apache Superset with Docker, access the UI, and confirm the service is up.
+  Running Apache Superset with Docker, access the UI, and confirm the service is up.

 - [Setting up dbt with PostgreSQL](#setting-up-dbt-with-postgresql)
-  Create a dbt project, configure `profiles.yml`, and connect dbt to PostgreSQL.
+  Creating a dbt project, configure `profiles.yml`, and connect dbt to PostgreSQL.

 ---

 ### Code & Implementation
 - [Working with the Real Database](#working-with-the-real-database)
-  Connect raw tables, define sources, and write dbt transformation models.
+  Connecting raw tables, define sources, and write dbt transformation models.

 - [Files to Modify or Add](#files-to-modify-or-add-once-real-database-is-connected)
-  Key files to update (`models/src.yml`, `profiles.yml`, `superset_check.py`, `.gitlab-ci.yml`).
+  Key files to update.

 - [Python Integration](#6-python-proof-of-concept--validate-dashboard-data)
-  Use Python scripts for anomaly detection, Superset API validation, and automation.
+  Using Python scripts for anomaly detection, Superset API validation, and automation.

 - [CI/CD Pipeline](#7-cicd-skeleton-gitlab)
-  Add automated checks using `pytest` and GitLab CI/CD.
+  Adding automated checks using `pytest` and GitLab CI/CD.

 - [Generative AI Extension](#generative-ai-extension-ideas)
   Optional layer to explain anomalies, summarize dashboards, and generate reports.